A review of secondary pentobarbital poisoning in scavenging wildlife, companion animals and captive carnivores

 - The journal may prepare translations and abstracts and other similar adaptations of the article in furtherance of its publication of the article.

 - The journal may use the author's name, likeness, and institutional affiliation in connection with any use of the article and in promoting the article or the journal.

 - The journal may exercise these rights directly or by means of third parties.
 The journal may authorize third-party publishers, aggregators, and printers to publish the article or to include the article in databases or other services.
 [Examples of such third parties include Westlaw, Lexis, and EBSCO.]

-- The journal may without further permission from the author transfer, assign, or sublicense the rights that the journal has pursuant to the Agreement.
+- The journal may, without further permission from the author, transfer, assign, or sublicense the rights that the journal has pursuant to the Agreement.

 Rights of the author.
 Without suggesting any limit on other rights that the author may have with respect to the article, the author retains the following rights.
-To the extent that the journal holds similar rights with respect to the article consistent with this agreement, the author shall hold these rights on a nonexclusive basis.
-To the extent that the article includes edits and other contributions by the staff of the journal, the rights of the author in this Paragraph include the right to use such edits and contributions.
+To the extent that the journal holds similar rights with respect to the article consistent with this Agreement, the author shall hold these rights on a nonexclusive basis.
+To the extent that the article includes edits and other contributions by the staff of the journal, the rights of the author in this paragraph include the right to use such edits and contributions.

 - The author may publish the article in another scholarly journal, in a book, or by other means.
-The author may exercise this right of publication only after the date of first publication of the article in the journal in any format.
+The author may exercise this right of publication only after the date of the first publication of the article in the journal in any format.

-- Any of the foregoing permitted uses of the article, or of a work based substantially on the article, shall include an appropriate citation to the article, stating that it has been or is to be published in the journal, with name and date of the journal publication and the Internet address for the website of the journal.
+- Any of the foregoing permitted uses of the article, or a work based substantially on the article, shall include an appropriate citation to the article, stating that it has been or is to be published in the journal, with name and date of the journal publication and the Internet address for the website of the journal.